LukaHietala/cesp/README.md

 go run . -port=8080 -ignore=.vscode,node_modules /path/to/project
 ```

 Following this, usage of Cesp in-editor is generally speaking always the same.
+You simply join a server, and then open remote files using the function provided by
+your plugin/package.
+You can also remotely save files by simply saving as normal
+while in a Cesp buffer.

 ### Emacs

 You can use the following commands:

-- `cesp-connect-server`: Join a server, either as a host or client.
+- `cesp-connect-server`: Join a server.
 - `cesp-disconnect`: Disconnect from a Cesp server.
 - `list-cesp-files`: List all of the host's files and choose one to open.
 - `cesp-reload-buffer`: Re-open the current file.